Tunisian revolution

 The demonstrations were caused by high unemployment, food inflation, corruption, a lack of political freedoms (such as freedom of speech), and poor living conditions.
 The protests constituted the most dramatic wave of social and political unrest in Tunisia in three decades and resulted in scores of deaths and injuries, most of which were the result of action by police and security forces.

 The protests were sparked by the self-immolation of Mohamed Bouazizi on 17 December 2010.
 They led to the ousting of Ben Ali on 14 January 2011, when he officially resigned after fleeing to Saudi Arabia, ending his 23 years in power.
 Labor unions were an integral part of the protests.
 The Tunisian National Dialogue Quartet was awarded the 2015 Nobel Peace Prize for "its decisive contribution to the building of a pluralistic democracy in Tunisia in the wake of the Tunisian Revolution of 2011".
 The protests inspired similar actions throughout the Arab world, in a chain reaction which became known as the Arab Spring movement.

+Clashes during the revolution resulted in 338 deaths and 2,174 injuries.

 Naming

-In Tunisia, and the wider Arab world, the protests and change in government are called the Revolution or sometimes called the Sidi Bouzid Revolt, the name being derived from Sidi Bouzid, the city where the initial protests began.
+In Tunisia, and the wider Arab world, the protests and change in government are called the revolution or sometimes called the Sidi Bouzid revolt, the name being derived from Sidi Bouzid, the city where the initial protests began.
 In the Western media, these events have been dubbed the Jasmine Revolution or Jasmine Spring, after Tunisia's national flower and in keeping with the geopolitical nomenclature of "color revolutions".
 The name "Jasmine Revolution" originated from American journalist Andy Carvin, but it was not widely adopted in Tunisia itself.

 The protests and resultant political crises have generally been called the Jasmine revolution only in the foreign media.
-Tunisian philosopher Youssef Seddik deemed the term inappropriate because the violence that accompanied the event was "perhaps as deep as Bastille Day", and although the term was coined by the Tunisian journalist Zied El Hani, who first used it on his blog on 13 January and initially spread via social media such as Facebook (hence "Revolution Facebook" among the youth of Tunisia), it is not in widespread use in Tunisia itself.
+Tunisian philosopher Youssef Seddik deemed the term inappropriate because the violence that accompanied the event was "perhaps as deep as Bastille Day", and although the term was coined by the Tunisian journalist Zied El Hani, who first used it on his blog on 13 January and initially spread via social media, it is not in widespread use in Tunisia itself.

 The debate surrounding the name and the poetic influences behind the Tunisian revolution was a popular question among Tunisian intellectuals.
 The name adopted in Tunisia was the Dignity Revolution, which is a translation of the Tunisian Arabic name for the revolution, ثورة الكرامة (Thawrat al-Karāmah).
 Within Tunisia, Ben Ali's rise to power in 1987 was also known as the Jasmine Revolution.

-Some analysts have referred to this revolt as the WikiLeaks revolution and the Facebook revolution, as social media was used as a main source of protest during the revolution and WikiLeaks articles contributed to anti-government protests.
+Because Tunisia's anti-government protests were in part fueled by WikiLeaks revelations, the uprising has been called the first WikiLeaks revolution.
+The increased reliance on social media as an organizing tool also introduced the label, the Facebook revolution.
+Le Monde reported how it was common for Tunisian youth to use that term.
+In a 2012 article in Cyberpsychology, Behavior, and Social Networking, Tunisian and French academics stated that "communication of information has been vital to the success of the Tunisian revolution, and Facebook was its main 'catalyst.'"